dryewo/new-hope/README.md

 #### Evaluating all the source code at once (reloading)

-There are actions in the Tools -> REPL menu or in the REPL context menu to evaluate every expression in the current file or in every file that has changed since last reload.
+There are actions in the Tools -> REPL menu or in the REPL context menu to evaluate every expression in the current file (Load file) or in every file that has changed since last reload (Sync files).

 The same effect is achieved by running `(refresh)` function in the REPL directly (in the `user` namespace).

 Contents of the `comment` blocks are ignored.

+When a file is reloaded, all the unit tests in it are automatically run.

 ### Doing an exercise